elcinibisoglu/elcinibisoglu/README.md

 - 👋 Hi, I’m @elcinibisoglu
-- 👩‍💻 I'm working as a software engineer and system responsible at MAN Truck and Bus, in Turkey.
+- 👩‍💻 I'm working as a system software engineer and component responsible at MAN Truck and Bus, in Turkey.
 - 🚍 I am responsible for the instrument cluster in the Powertrain Team.
 Also, I worked as both a software integration engineer and a software developer such as door, ramp, and lift systems in the Bus Body Team.
 - 👩‍🎓 I received my bachelor's degree in Electrical and Electronics Engineering from the University of TED, in 2019.
      Currently, I am an MSc student at Istanbul Technical University (ITU).